Uh... The Army Just Contracted With Tom DeLonge's UFO Group to Study Those 'Alien Alloys'

 So...
 This is really weird!
 Quantum communications and beamed energy propulsion are real, if exotic, technologies, though any applications that would be militarily useful are science fiction territory.
 “Active camouflage and directed photon projection” seems like a reference to bending light around objects to make them appear invisible.
 This is similarly strange, but Canadian company Hyperstealth (whose claims were previously impossible to verify) recently unveiled video and details on a primitive version using “rows of cylindrical lenses on a flat sheet,” per New Scientist.

-Other technologies referenced by the Army, like inertial mass reduction and electromagnetic metamaterial wave guides, have come up in absolutely bizarre U.S. Navy patents that the Drive reported the Navy has strongly advocated for and even in some cases claimed were operable, despite immense skepticism from researchers.
+Other technologies referenced by the Army, like inertial mass reduction and electromagnetic metamaterial wave guides, have come up in absolutely bizarre U.S. Navy patents that the Drive reported the Navy has strongly advocated for and even in some cases claimed were operable, despite immense skepticism from physicists the site consulted.

 As for the meta-materials, Elizondo described them to UFO publication Mufon last year in some detail.
 He said that the “alloys” interpretation was incorrect, describing them instead as materials so unique and precise they could not occur naturally and cannot be created by 21st-century engineers: